Kussie/awesome-home-media-server/README.md

 ## Media Servers

-- [Plex](https://www.plex.tv/) - Media server with a full-featured library management and media player with a visually appealing user interface.
+- [Plex](https://www.plex.tv/) - Media server with a full-featured library management and media player with a visually appealing user interface with client applications available for nearly every "smart" device.
 - [Kodi](https://kodi.tv/) - Open source media player and entertainment center with "skinnable" interface.
 - [Emby](https://emby.media/) - Media aggregator plugin that takes your media and presents it in a simple, easy to use interface.
-- [Jellyfin](https://jellyfin.org/) - An open source fork of Emby, still early days and client applications for some devices are a little rough at this point, but progress is being made quickly.
+- [Jellyfin](https://jellyfin.org/) - An open source fork of Emby, can be a little rough around the edges in some areas however development is quite active and features an ever growing community.
+The number of clients offered compared to the likes of Plex is currently lacking, however it is slowly increasing.
 - [Komga](https://komga.org/) - An open source comic book media server with a built in web reader and OPDS catalog.
-- [Calibre](https://hub.docker.com/r/linuxserver/calibre) - A docker container of Calibre allowing for management and organization of eBooks.
+- [Calibre](https://hub.docker.com/r/linuxserver/calibre) - A docker container of Calibre allowing for management and organization of your eBook collection.
-- [Calibre Web](https://github.com/janeczku/calibre-web) - A nice front end for Calibre collections with built in OPDS catalog.
+- [Calibre Web](https://github.com/janeczku/calibre-web) - A nice web based front-end for your Calibre library with built in OPDS catalog, which features a comprehensive user access control system allowing you to limit books to certain suers based on their tags.

 ## Plex Tools